lewisandclark/push/README.md

 #### List Subscriptions

 To see your current subscriptions, submit a POST request to `/live/subscriptions` with your `client_id` and `client_secret`.
+(Https is recommended for security, but not required.)
 Again, unless your application requires active management of the subscriptions, you can use cURL to handle this:

     curl \
       -F 'client_id=0123456798abcdef0123456798abcdef' \